Viktor Yerofeyev: Early life and education

-Biography

 Erofeyev graduated from Moscow State University in 1970, where he studied literature and languages.
 He then did post-graduate work at the Institute for World Literature in Moscow, where he completed his post-graduate work in 1973 and received his kandidat degree in 1975 for his thesis on Fyodor Dostoyevsky and French existentialism.
 Erofeyev's work often contains pastiches of Dostoyevsky's work and themes.